- Rating: 5 Star

 Now Niseko is brimming with brand new Western accommodation as well as traditional Japanese lodgings.
 Restaurants are at a level of sophistication surpassing those of many other Japanese resorts.
 The village heaves with nightlife, dozens of onsen (hot springs baths) and apres options, and Western-style gentrified services such as bakeries and elite liquor stores are now part of the scene here.

 There are three main areas to choose to stay in Niseko Hirafu, Niseko Village, and Hanazono.
-The main and largest area is Hirafu that is further broken into three areas.
+The main and largest area is Hirafu which is further broken into three areas.
 Main Village, East Village, and West Village.

 The Niseko Village offers ski in ski out accommodation via a gondola that departs from the Hilton Niseko Village or you can choose to stay next door at the Green Leaf Niseko Village.
 Hanazono has the new flagship ski in ski out Park Hyatt Niseko Hanazono.

 If you like to ski powder, powder, and more powder, then Niseko has you covered, literally!
-It’s not just the staggering amount of snow that sets Niseko apart, but it’s also the dryness on the powder that spoils you for choice.
+It’s not just the staggering amount of snow that sets Niseko apart, but it’s also the dryness of the powder that spoils you for choice.
 The Grand Hirafu area offers 30 trails over 803 acres of mainly fall-line skiing with a vertical drop of 3,051 ft (930 m).
-From the top of Grand Hirafu you can access the other three ski areas.
+From the top of Grand Hirafu, you can access the other three ski areas.